sajjadG/K8s-workshop/README.md

 ## Container Overview (Docker and Rkt)
 * What is a Container?
 * Why do we need Containers?
-* Who's behind Kubernetes?
+* Docker vs. Rkt?

 ## Container Orchestrastion Overview (Kubernetes and Docker Swarm)
-* What is a Container?
+* What is a Container Orchestrastion?
-* Why do we need Containers?
+* Why do we need Containers Orchestration?
-* Who's behind Kubernetes?
+* Kubernetes vs. Docker Swarm?

 ## Kubernetes Overview
-* What is Kubernetes (K8s)?
+* Kubernetes Origin
-* Why do we need Kubernetes?
 * Who's behind Kubernetes?

 ## Kubernetes Core Concepts